kvasdopil/play3d/README.md

    - Click "Save" to persist keys to localStorage

 2. **Generate a 3D Model**
-   - Start typing anywhere (e.g., "red sports car")
+   - Start typing anywhere (e.g., "red sports car") or click the + button (top-left) to open the prompt box
    - Press `Enter` to submit the prompt
    - Wait for the image to generate (shows in modal)
-   - Click "Generate 3D Model" button
+   - Optionally click the small edit icon next to the prompt to tweak it and press Update to regenerate the image without closing the modal
-   - Wait for 3D generation to complete (~30-60 seconds)
+   - Click "Generate 3D Model" button; the modal closes and a bottom-left button shows progress (spinner + thumbnail + prompt)
-   - Model automatically appears in the 3D viewport!
+   - When generation finishes, the progress button disappears and the model automatically appears in the 3D viewport

 3. **Explore Your Models**
    - **Left-click + drag** - Rotate camera around the models